Quasi-linear equation $\Delta_pv+av^q=0$ on manifolds with integral bounded Ricci curvature and geometric applications: Abstract

-We consider nonexistence and gradient estimate for solutions to $\Delta_pv +av^{q}=0$ defined on a complete Riemannian manifold with {\it $\chi$-type Sobolev inequality}.
-A Liouville theorem on this equation is established if the lying manifold $(M, g)$ supports a {\it $\chi$-type Sobolev inequality} and the $L^{\frac{\chi}{\chi-1}}$ norm of $\ric_-(x)$ of $(M, g)$ is bounded from upper by some constant depending on $\dim(M)$, Sobolev constant $\mathbb{S}_\chi(M)$ and volume growth order of geodesic ball $B_r\subset M$.
-This extends and improves some conclusions obtained recently by Ciraolo, Farina and Polvara \cite{CFP}, but our method employed in this paper is different from their ``P-function" method.
-In particular, for such manifold with a {\it $\chi$-type Sobolev inequality}, we give the lower estimate of volume growth of geodesic ball.
-If $\chi\leq n/(n-2)$, we also establish the local logarithm gradient estimate for positive solutions to this equation under the condition $\ric_-(x)$ is $L^\gamma$-integrable where $\gamma>{\frac{\chi}{\chi-1}}$.
+defined on complete Riemannian manifolds satisfying a \emph{$\chi$-type Sobolev inequality}.
+We establish a Liouville theorem under the assumptions that the underlying manifold $(M,g)$ supports a \emph{$\chi$-type Sobolev inequality} and that the $L^{\frac{\chi}{\chi-1}}$-norm of $\ric_-(x)$ is bounded above by a constant depending only on $\dim(M)$, the Sobolev constant $\mathbb{S}_\chi(M)$, and the volume growth rate of geodesic balls $B_r\subset M$.
+This extends and improves several recent results of Ciraolo, Farina, and Polvara \cite{CFP}; our approach, however, differs from their ``$P$-function'' method.
+In addition, for manifolds satisfying a \emph{$\chi$-type Sobolev inequality}, we obtain a lower bound on the volume growth of geodesic balls.
+We also derive a local logarithmic gradient estimate for positive solutions, assuming that $\ric_-(x)\in L^\gamma$ for some $\gamma > \frac{\chi}{\chi-1}$.